Artificial Intelligence for the Earth Systems

 Christopher J. Slocum, NOAA/NESDIS Center for Satellite Applications and Research

-Maike Sonnewald, Princeton University, NOAA/Geophysical Fluid Dynamics Laboratory, and University of Washington
+Maike Sonnewald, University of California Davis, Princeton University, NOAA/Geophysical Fluid Dynamics Laboratory, and University of Washington

 Joanna Staneva, Helmholtz-Zentrum Hereon, Germany